 Ingredient Notes

-- Semolina: Both coarse semolina or fine semolina can be used, as they are both prepared the same.
+- Semolina: Both coarse semolina and fine semolina can be used, as they are both prepared the same.
+Semolina flour is not the same and will result in a different texture.

 - Ghee or Butter: Traditionally made with fresh ghee (samneh baladi), you could alternatively use butter.